-Generally we like to book bins 24 hours in advance (book NOW and we will deliver your bin tomorrow).
-Often we can deliver a bin on the same day depending on how many bins are already booked, the location and whether the run/deliveries to your area has been completed for the day.
+Generally, we like to book bins 24 hours in advance (book NOW, and we will deliver your bin tomorrow).
+Often, we can deliver a bin on the same day depending on how many bins are already booked, the location and whether the run/deliveries to your area have been completed for the day.

-Our normal rental period is a period from 1 to 5 days.
-If you require a longer period just ask our sales staff what the cost would be to keep the bin a little bit longer.
-Once you have filled the bin please phone our office to book in a collection.
-Whilst we quote a 5 day rental period we find many people ring within two days to have the bin picked up.
-This is because bins are such a convenient and easy way to get rid of rubbish, you get the job done sooner and have more time to do other things.
+Our rental period is 1 to 7 days.
+If you require a longer period, ask our sales staff what the cost would be to keep the bin a little bit longer.
+Once you have filled the bin, please phone our office to book a collection.
+Whilst we quote a 7-day rental period, we find many people ring within two days to have the bin picked up.
+This is because bins are such a convenient and easy way to get rid of rubbish; you get the job done sooner and have more time to do other things.

-Once the bin is full please contact our office and let us know.
-Many people finish before the allotted days and we can often pickup the bin sooner.
-Whilst we endeavour to remove bins ASAP, due to having to schedule trucks, disposal facility opening times, weekends, public holidays etc we may need to schedule the bin to be removed on or after the allocated days.
-There is no additional charges when this occurs.
+Once the bin is complete, please get in touch with our office and let us know, or you can ‘Book a Pickup‘ online.
+Many people finish before the allotted days, and we can often pick up the bin sooner.
+Whilst we endeavour to remove bins ASAP, due to having to schedule trucks, disposal facility opening times, weekends, public holidays, etc., we may need to schedule the bin to be removed on or after the allocated days.
+There are no additional charges when this occurs.

-We also do not assume that bins are ready as we have found out over many years that sometimes things change and we arrive to be ask if the bin can be left another day.
-To avoid this occurring we ask that customers ring us to confirm the pickup.
-If this does not occur we will ring after the allotted time frame has expired.
+We also do not assume that bins are ready as we have found out over many years that sometimes things change, and we arrive to be asked if the bin can be left another day.
+To avoid this occurring, we ask that customers ring us to confirm the pickup.
+If this does not occur, we will ring after the allotted time frame has expired.

-For safety and legal reasons, skip bins should not be filled any higher than the top rail and should be loaded carefully in order to avoid any spillage during transit.
-In the event that a driver arrives to collect your bin and it has been overfilled, we reserve the right to remove some of the contents and/or charge an extra amount for the excess.
-You can also choose to book another bin for the excess which will be charged at the appropriate rate.
+For safety and legislative (i.e. road rules, load limits, etc.) reasons, skip bins should not be filled any higher than the top rail.
+They should be loaded carefully to avoid any spillage during transit.
+If a driver arrives to collect your bin and it has been overfilled, we reserve the right to remove some of the contents and charge an extra amount for the excess.
+You can also book another bin for the lot, which will be charged at the appropriate rate.

-Where possible the driver will try to take the skip once the overloaded item/s are removed.
-Where possible the item/s will be left in a neat pile next to where the bin is.
-If the driver is unable to do this the bin will be left onsite until the offending items are removed.
+Where possible, the driver will try to take the skip once the overloaded item/s are removed.
+The item/s will be left in a neat pile next to where the bin is.
+If the driver is unable to do this, the bin will be left on site until the offending items are removed.
 An additional transport charge will apply in this situation.

-Handybin – Big Bins ‘do not transport regulated wastes‘ such as asbestos, tyres, wet paints and liquids (includes drums containing liquids) etc. Some waste types are restricted or semi-regulated and may need to be handled or disposed of in a specified manner.
-If you require any information or have any concerns about any waste items please contact our office.
+Handybin – Big Bins’ do not transport regulated wastes’ such as asbestos, tyres, wet paints and liquids (including drums containing liquids).
+Some waste types are restricted or semi-regulated and may need to be handled or disposed of in a specified manner.
+If you require any information or have any concerns about any waste items, please get in touch with our office.

-Asbestos Products – any fibro sheeting or other products that contain asbestos materials not clearly marked “Does Not Contain Asbestos” needs to be treated as containing asbestos.
+Asbestos Products – any fibro sheeting or other products containing asbestos materials not clearly marked “Does Not Contain Asbestos” must be treated as containing asbestos.
 This includes Hardiflex, Villa Board & compressed cement sheeting.
-Asbestos was also used in the production of other items including insulation and piping/plumbing products.
-If you come across any material or product which is of a fibrous nature and is not stamped “Does Not Contain Asbestos” it should be treated as containing asbestos and as such should not be placed into our bins.
+Asbestos was also used in the production of other items, including insulation and piping/plumbing products.
+If you come across any material or product that is fibrous and is not stamped “Does Not Contain Asbestos,” it should be treated as containing asbestos and, as such, should not be placed into our bins.

 WARNING: If we dispose of a bin and discover that any regulated waste is hidden in the bin we reserve the right to return the bin and offending items to your site and pass any costs associated with doing this.
-Please take the time to read our terms of trade which covers this.
-If you are a trades person undertaking a job and you attempt to conceal regulated wastes in a bin we will lodge a report with the EPA & WHS.
+Please take the time to read our ‘Terms & Conditions of Hire’ which covers this.
+If you are a trades person undertaking a job and you attempt to conceal regulated wastes in a bin we will lodge a report with the EPA & WH&S.

 Fire ants are dangerous imported pests that could spread to large areas of Australia, severely damaging the environment, our outdoor lifestyle and the agriculture and tourism industries.
-One way of ensuring your site is free from fire ants is to check the site prior to any disturbance.
+One way to ensure your site is free from fire ants is to check the site before any disturbance.
 This allows you to see whether fire ants are present before any work is undertaken.

-Whilst we have an Ant Risk Management Plan (ARMP) in place it is important to note that the responsibility for site assessment is the person, business or company undertaking the disturbance of soil or materials onsite.
-Once items are placed in a bin we have no way of determining the presence of fire ants.
+Whilst we have an Ant Risk Management Plan (ARMP) in place, it is essential to note that the responsibility for site assessment is the person, business or company undertaking the disturbance of soil or materials onsite.
+Once items are placed in a bin, we cannot determine the presence of fire ants.

 The National Fire Ant Eradication Program has made significant progress in eradicating fire ants from Australia.
 Surveillance is ongoing, and treatment and containment measures are continuing in areas of South East Queensland where the ants have been detected.

-If you have any concerns or require an inspection, contact Biosecurity Queensland on 13 25 23 prior to the work starting.
+If you have any concerns or require an inspection, contact Biosecurity Queensland on 13 25 23 before the work starts.

-For more information visit – Queensland Department of Agriculture and Fisheries
+For more information, visit – the Queensland Department of Agriculture and Fisheries

-Often old cans of paint are already dried out.
-If the paint is dried and hard it can be placed in the bin.
-To dry any wet paints we suggest that you could leave the top off the can and let it solidify before including it with your rubbish.
-If there is a large amount of paint, try placing scrunched up paper (i.e. newspaper) in the bottom of a cardboard box and tip the paint in to make it spread out and dry quicker or mix it with soil, sawdust or other absorbent materials and allow it to dry.
-Once dry, it can be disposed of with your normal rubbish in the bin.
+Often, old cans of paint are already dried out.
+The paint can be placed in the bin if it is dried and hard.
+To dry any wet colours, we suggest leaving the top off the can and letting it solidify before including it with your rubbish.
+If there is a large amount of paint, try placing scrunched-up paper (i.e. newspaper) in the bottom of a cardboard box and tip the paint in to make it spread out and dry quicker or mix it with soil, sawdust or other absorbent materials and allow it to dry.
+Once dry, it can be disposed of with regular rubbish in the bin.